beryxz/unifi-webex-dl/README.md

 Install project dependencies: `npm ci`

-Copy `config.example.json` to `config.json` and change credentials and courses ids accordingly.
+Copy `config.example.json` to a new file named `config.json` and change credentials and courses ids accordingly.

 Run the app with: `npm start`